AndroidNextdoor/aws-kickstarter/README.md

 ## Begin Using Limited Users

-As the root user navigate to the "Security credentials" section under an account to enable console access for the DevOps and PowerUsers.
+As the root user, navigate to the "Security credentials" section under an account to enable console access for the DevOps and PowerUsers.

 ![img.png](docs/img.png)